LAST MINUTE MUSICIANS BLOG

 A professional athlete trains to maintain their fitness levels for competitions and an ambition to compete in the Olympics, a musician practices to keep improving their skills so they can benefit from a successful career.

 Practicing shouldn’t be an unpleasant task for any musician, rather part of a musician’s everyday schedule – vital for any musician wanting to sustain a career in music.
+Research has also shown that learning an instrument improves memory and intelligence, so the benefits of regular music practice extend well beyond your playing ability.

 For many musicians, laying down a set of achievable goals is the first step to a good practice regime as the advantage of having your aims and objectives set out in front of you often helps productivity on those days when the motivation doesn’t flow quite as freely!